USS Ranger (CV-4): 1944–1945

 On 3 January 1944, Ranger became a training carrier out of Quonset Point, Rhode Island.
 This duty was interrupted on 20 April when she steamed to Staten Island, New York, to take on 76 Lockheed P-38 Lightning fighters—together with Army, Navy, and French Navy personnel—for transportation to Casablanca.
 Steaming out on 24 April for her fifth and final transatlantic ferry mission, she arrived at Casablanca on 4 May.
 The new aircraft were exchanged with damaged U.S. Army aircraft marked for repair in the U.S., while military passengers were embarked for the return to New York City.
 After New York City, she moved to Norfolk for refit on 19 May 1944.

 On 11 July, she departed from Norfolk and headed for Panama.
 She transited the Panama Canal five days later, embarked several hundred U.S. Army passengers at Balboa, Panama, then sailed to San Diego, arriving there on 25 July.
 After embarking the men and aircraft of Night Fighting Squadron 102 and nearly 1,000 U.S. Marines, Ranger steamed for Hawaiian waters on 28 July, reaching Pearl Harbor on 3 August.
 During the next three months, Ranger conducted night carrier flight training operations out of Pearl Harbor.Ranger departed from Pearl Harbor on 13 October to train new naval pilots for combat duty.
 Operating out of San Diego under the Commander, Fleet Air, Alameda, California, Ranger continued training air groups and squadrons along the California coast throughout the remainder of the war.
 Ranger was the only pre-war U.S. carrier never to have engaged Japanese forces in battle.

 Post war

 Departing San Diego on 30 September 1945, she embarked civilian and military passengers at Balboa and then steamed for New Orleans, Louisiana, arriving on 18 October.
 Following Navy Day celebrations there, she sailed on 30 October for brief operations at Pensacola, Florida, as a training carrier, later relieved in that role by Saipan.
 After calling at Norfolk, she entered the Philadelphia Naval Shipyard on 19 November for overhaul.
 She remained on the eastern seaboard until decommissioned at the Norfolk Navy Yard on 18 October 1946.
 Struck from the Naval Vessel Register on 29 October, she was sold for scrap to Sun Shipbuilding and Drydock Company, Chester, Pennsylvania, on 31 January 1947.

-Awards

-For her service Ranger was awarded two Service stars and the following ribbons/awards.
-The two Service stars awarded to Ranger were awarded based on her participation in the operations detailed below.